CSC-DPR/eopf-cpm/docs/source/user-guide/product.rst

             empty_product.add_group("coordinates")
             empty_product.is_valid()

-    the :obj:`eopf.product.conveniences` provide a simple function :obj:`init_product` to help you to create a valid product.
+    the :obj:`eopf.product.conveniences` provide a simple function :func:`init_product` to help you to create a valid product.

         .. jupyter-execute::